lochinbekI/test_task/README.md

 ### Additon
-this task was got by https://github.com/somebox-ru/test_project_frontend/
+this task was got from https://github.com/somebox-ru/test_project_frontend/